kubernetes/enhancements/keps/sig-api-machinery/6164-internal-type-elimination/README.md

 Phase 2:

-- We're committed to the migration, and the remaining structurally-identical and will complete all remaining migration work over a 3-release window.

-Phase 3:

-- All built-in APIs use a versioned hub type.
+- All built-in APIs are aliased to a versioned type and use it as the hub.
-- Internal packages for migrated groups are deleted.
 - All new APIs use a versioned hub type by default.
+- We're committed to the migration, and will complete all remaining migration work over a 3-release window.

 ### Upgrade / Downgrade Strategy